tseddikk/nekhbet/README.md

 5. Code > Preferences > Color Theme > **nekhbet**

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.Thankyou 💕

-### Note
-If you do like this theme give it a [Star](https://github.com/inamdarminaz/nekhbet) ⭐️ as it helps other users to find it as well.
-Thankyou 💕